Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Discussion

+In the \cite{Ogle} model, the gas ionization is due to a shock moving at $\sim$ 100 km s$^{-1}$, with no contribution from photoionization.
+A shock with this velocity seems hard to reconcile with the velocity dispersions observed in the emission lines, which are low ($<$20 km s$^{-1}$ in the [O~III] lines).
+Bow shock velocity dispersions may be close to $\sim$ 25 km s$^{-1}$ for a 100 km s$^{-1}$ shock only in very specific geometric configurations \citep{Schultz}.
+Thus, accommodating the observed kinematics within the proposed framework would likely require an unusually complex geometry.

+In addition, other characteristics of the model by \cite{Ogle} may lead to a contradictory scenario.
+The high velocity of the star with respect to the ISM would imply an intense loss of mass from the AGB wind shell as it gets dragged away.
+This would reduce the amount of mass and mechanical energy available for the outflow, and make it very complex for it to reach the current size and separation.
+Due to this, the nebula would stall against the ISM, and the star would be located much closer to SDSO, or even overtake it.
+Finally, while the \cite{Ogle} model is promising and offers a possibility to explain SDSO properties within the Milky Way context, we find that some further refinement would be required to reproduce the observed gas kinematics and other considerations discussed above.

-In summary, the nebula shows mixed properties, some in the edge of different classes of objects, and no clear ionizing source has been identified.
-The absence of a clearly determined source for the ionization is common in gas filaments in the Milky Way and in the DIG in external galaxies.
-For the latter, multiple sources have been proposed proposed: leaking photons from OB star associations; low mass, hot, evolved stars (HOLMES, \citealt{perez-montero}); shocks; cosmic rays, etc. \citep{Gonzalez-diaz24b}.
-Considering other studies of the DIG, such as \cite{Weber}, some of the line ratios we measure are consistent with that explanation ([O~III]/[O~II], [O~III]5007/H$\beta$), but others would be inconsistent (e.g. [S~II]/[N~II] would be around 0.8, higher than the nebula).
-Other studies, such as \cite{Zhang,Koutsoumpou}, consider cosmic rays as an additional source for DIG ionization, and show line ratios compatible with the ones we measure in the nebula.
-Some of the DIG ionization methods discussed here may be the additional ionizing source responsible for the [O~III] emission we found in SDSO, a relatively uncommon feature in a typical Milky Way filament.
-Still, with the data gathered up to now we cannot determine precisely to which class of objects the nebula belongs to.
+The nebula shows mixed properties, some at the boundary between different classes of objects, and no clear ionizing source has been identified.
+It is important to note that, even if the object is ionized by a compact source, it may be very complex to clearly identify it if the object is very close to the solar system.
+The detailed discussion in \cite{Fesen23} shows that a strong ionizing source is unlikely to be located less than 10 degrees away from SDSO.
+However, if the object was very close to Earth (less than 60 parsecs) even if it was close to the nebula (10 parsecs) the projected distance would be well above 10 degrees.
+In addition, since our estimation of the [O~III]5007/H$\beta$ ratio is lower than \cite{Fesen23}, a colder object than what they considered could be enough to ionize SDSO.
+In any case, the absence of a clearly determined source for the ionization is common in gas filaments in the Milky Way and in the DIG in external galaxies.
+For the latter, multiple sources have been proposed: leaking photons from OB star associations; low mass, hot, evolved stars (HOLMES, \citealt{perez-montero}); shocks; cosmic rays, etc. \citep{Gonzalez-diaz24b}.
+Considering other studies of the DIG, such as \cite{Weber}, the line ratios we measure are consistent with that explanation ([O~III]/[O~II], [O~III]5007/H$\beta$, [S~II]/[N~II]).
+Other studies, such as \cite{Zhang,Koutsoumpou}, consider cosmic rays as an additional source for DIG ionization, and show line ratios compatible with those we measure in the nebula.
+Some DIG ionization methods discussed here may be the additional ionizing source responsible for the [O~III] emission we found in SDSO, a relatively uncommon feature in a typical Milky Way filament.